clementchadebec/benchmark_VAE/README.md

 | Inverse Autoregressive Flow Sampler (IAFSampler) | all models | [link](https://arxiv.org/abs/1606.04934) |  [link](https://github.com/openai/iaf)             |
 | PixelCNN (PixelCNNSampler) | VQVAE | [link](https://arxiv.org/abs/1606.05328) |             |

+## Reproducibility

+We validate the implementations by reproducing some results presented in the original publications when the official code has been released or when enough details about the experimental section of the papers were available.
+See [reproducibility](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples/scripts/reproducibility) for more details.

 ## Launching a model training

 To launch a model training, you only need to call a `TrainingPipeline` instance.